-Take a look at the ingredients in your pet's food too.
 Many of the common allergy symptoms our dogs suffer from, stems from the food they eat.

 Even more than baker's chocolate, cocoa powder's theobromine levels are significantly high.
 Unsweetened cocoa powder has been shown to possess the highest concentration of methylxanthines (theobromine) of all chocolate preparations.

 What to Do If Your Dog Eats Chocolate

 If your dog eats chocolate, you must determine how much chocolate they ate.
 Without knowing the details, it's difficult to determine what the effects will be.

 It's safe to say that your dog sneaking a few licks of your ice cream cone is much less dangerous than him eating a few squares of baker's chocolate.